amyreese/znc-push/README.md

     notifications to; if blank or unset, notifications will be sent to all devices.

     This option must be set when using PushBullet.

-*   `password = ""`

-    Authentication password for push notifications.

-    This option can be set when using Notify im.kayac. (optional)

 ### Notifications